 Overall, this is a great budget and compact choice for customers who want a “baseline” Nespresso machine.
 People new to Nespresso really can’t go wrong with it.
 If you want something more advanced, however, you may want to look at one of our more expensive recommendations.

 - Longer heat-up time than other machines

-- Vertuo Evoluo coffee makers use a patented extraction technology developed by Nespresso known as CentrifusionTM.
-Just insert a capsule and close the lever; Designed for use with Nespresso capsules
+- SMART COFFEE MAKER: The Nespresso Vertuo single serve coffee makers use a patented extraction technology developed by Nespresso known as Centrifusion.
+Designed for use with Nespresso capsules

 The Nespresso Vertuoline offers more features than the original product line?.
 With a Vertuo machine, you can brew a normal cup of coffee, helping many Keurig-lovers overcome their resistance to the Nespresso machine.